Leveraging GPU Tensor Cores for Double Precision Euclidean Distance Calculations: Distance Calculations using Tensor Cores

 \subsection{Adapting the Euclidean Distance Formula}

 Using the Euclidean distance formula defined above (Equation~\ref{eq:euclideanDistance}) between two points $a$ and $b$ in $d$ dimensions, we can expand this formula as follows:

-We observe that from right to left, the computation consists of a series of multiply-and-accumulate operations, where the distance in dimension $i$, computed as $(a_i - b_i)^2$ (hence a multiplication of two terms) gets accumulated with the distance previously computed in dimension $i - 1$, where $1 < i < d$.
-Let $x, y, z$ and $t$ be four points in $d$ dimensions and where we want to compute their Euclidean distance to each other.
-For illustration purposes, let $A, B$ and $C$ be $4 \times 4$ matrices.
-Using the Euclidean distance formula described in Equation~\ref{eq:euclideanDistance} (and its equivalent in Equation~\ref{eq:euclidean_developed}), we can compute the distance between $x$ and all the other points (including itself) as follows:
+We observe that, from right to left, the computation consists of a series of multiply-and-accumulate operations, where the distance in dimension $i$, computed as $(a_i - b_i)^2$ (hence a multiplication of two terms) gets accumulated with the distance previously computed in dimension $i - 1$, where $1 < i < d$.
+Let $a, b, c, d, e, f, g$ and $h$ be eight points in $d$ dimensions, and where we want to compute the Euclidean distance between $a, b, c, d$ and $e, f, g, h$.
+For illustration purposes only, we will use $4 \times 4$ matrices.